spiritusnick/meeting_assistant/cline_docs/codebaseSummary.md

    - `window.api.startAudioCapture()`: Begin recording from selected device
    - `window.api.stopAudioCapture()`: Stop active recording
    - `window.api.startTranscription()`: Request transcription of recorded audio
+   - `window.api.generateSummary()`: Generate meeting summary from transcription
+   - `window.api.saveMeeting()`: Save meeting data to database
+   - `window.api.listMeetings()`: Retrieve list of saved meetings
+   - `window.api.loadMeeting()`: Load a specific meeting by ID
+   - `window.api.sendEmail()`: Send a meeting summary via email

 2. **From Main to Renderer**:
    - `audio-data`: Event with chunks of recorded audio
    - `transcription-result`: Event with transcription text
    - `error`: Event with error information

+## Technology Stack Updates

+1. **TypeScript Migration**:
+   - The codebase has been converted to TypeScript
+   - ESM modules are used for better import/export handling
+   - Types defined for API responses, data models, and state

+2. **Database Integration**:
+   - Prisma ORM for database operations
+   - SQLite for local storage (can be scaled to PostgreSQL, MySQL)
+   - Typed data models with relationships
+   - Migration capability for schema changes

 ## Challenges and Considerations

 1. **Audio Format Handling**:
-   - Current implementation uses raw PCM, may need proper WAV conversion
+   - Current implementation uses raw PCM, with WAV conversion improvements
-   - Buffer handling between processes needs optimization
+   - Buffer handling optimized for cross-process communication

 2. **React Integration**:
    - Using useEffect for event listeners and cleanup
-   - Need to ensure proper state updates on asynchronous events
+   - Proper state updates on asynchronous events
+   - TypeScript interfaces for component props

 3. **Performance**:
    - Audio visualization can be resource-intensive
    - Large audio files may cause memory pressure

-4. **Future Modularity**:
+   - Database queries optimized for quick retrieval

+4. **Modularity and Architecture**:
-   - Current structure works for POC but will need more separation of concerns
+   - Improved separation of concerns with TypeScript modules
+   - Database layer abstraction for testing and future changes
-   - Consider context API for deeper component trees
+   - Context API consideration for deeper component trees

 ## Version Control Considerations